 Diversity Statement: "In this class, the teacher will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
-By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be" (Faculty Handbook 4.1.1.1) - How PERFECT for this class!!
+By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be" (Faculty Handbook 4.1.1.1) - How PERFECT for this class !!

-Disabilities Statement: "Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+Disabilities Statement: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+Processing time could take up to 30 days once paperwork has been submitted.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
-For more information, call or visit the Disability Services Office"::
+For more information, call or visit the Disability Services Office at